-The Washington Montessori School in New Preston is excited to announce its 9th Annual Puppetry Festival sponsored by A Better Way Wholesale Autos and Copes Waste Solutions.
+The Washington Montessori School in New Preston is excited to announce its 13th Annual Puppetry Festival presented by National Iron Bank, Sawing High Climbers and Stars Hollow Yarns.
 This year’s festival will feature shows on the first three Saturdays in February at 10:30 a.m.
 Tickets can be purchased at the door for $8 each.
 (Children under 2 are free.)

-“The puppetry festival is a treasured event here at WMS,” said Jill Skilton, Director of Communications at Washington Montessori School.
-“It’s a great way to spend a cold, winter morning with your children.
-Each show is about an hour long including a ‘meet-and-greet’ with the puppets.
-After each performance, children and their parents are always invited to play in our gymnasium to burn off some energy before heading home.”
+“The puppetry festival has become a much-anticipated event here at WMS.
+We always have tremendous performers, great shows and a fantastic audience,” said Jill Skilton, Director of Communications at Washington Montessori School.
+“The shows have proven to be a fun and easy way for parents to spend time with their active children on those cold, winter mornings.”
+Each show is about an hour long and includes a ‘meet-and-greet’ with the puppets and performers.
+After each performance, children and their parents are invited to play in the WMS gymnasium.

 Washington Montessori School is located at 240 Litchfield Turnpike (Route 202) in New Preston, CT.
 For more information, please call 860.868.0551.